MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - **Static**: Segment with filter conditions that are processed once either upon the creation or update any of its filter conditions.
 Such segments are especially useful for cases when properties are not expected to change over time or that are expected to used ony once.
 Example use case: Customers who attended an expo event.
 - **Dynamic**: Segment with filter conditions that are processed according to a recurring schedule.
 These segments are especially useful when customers attributes change over time to continuosly update segment and keep targeting newly added customers   Example use case: customers who have bought products worth more than $500 in the last 3 months.
 The current dynamics segment resfreshing schedule is every 12 hours.

-**How is segment defined**
+**How is a segment defined**
 Each segment is defined by combining various filter criteria that customer and its related data called data graph must match to qualify to be a member of the segment.
 Segment Editor provides an experience to easily define these filter criteria over the entire data graph using one or more groups.

 **What is a segment group**
 Each segment group produces a set of customers based on its filter criteria.
 Each group's filter criteria is defined by choosing a starting entity anywhere in the customer data graph and defining filter criteria as you navigate over data graph using entity relationships to end on customer master entity - to output customer records that the group filter will produce.
 Multiple filter groups can be combined using set operations - union, intersect or exclude to build complex criteria using ease of set operations.

-The example below illustrates how to build a segment that uses multiple groups to define filter criteria over different part of the customer data graph.
+The example below illustrates how to build a segment that uses multiple groups to define filter criteria over different parts of the customer data graph.
 The purpose is to define a segment for customers who have placed order of more than $500 in last 90 days and had an escalated case in last 30 days so they can be followed up for satisfaction survey.

-{Example of complex segment with multiple groups}
+{final1:Example of complex segment with multiple groups}
-{Insert segment definition image highlighting Group 1 and Group 2}
+{final2:Insert segment definition image highlighting Group 1 and Group 2}

 - Group 1 uses Order as starting entity to define filter criteria to find customers who placed order for more $500 in the last 90 days
 - Group 2 uses Case as starting entity to define filter criteria to find customer who have an escalated case in last 30 days